JoelNiklaus/LegalDatasets/model_cards/model_card__joelito:legal-swiss-longformer-base.md

 ## Evaluation

-For further insights into the evaluation, we refer to the [trainer state](https://huggingface.co/joelito/legal-xlm-roberta-large/blob/main/last-checkpoint/trainer_state.json).
-Additional information is available in the [tensorboard](https://huggingface.co/joelito/legal-xlm-roberta-large/tensorboard).

 For performance on downstream tasks, such as [LEXTREME](https://huggingface.co/datasets/joelito/lextreme) ([Niklaus et al. 2023](https://arxiv.org/abs/2301.13126)) or [LEXGLUE](https://huggingface.co/datasets/lex_glue) ([Chalkidis et al. 2021](https://arxiv.org/abs/2110.00976)), we refer to the results presented in Niklaus et al. (2023) [1](https://arxiv.org/abs/2306.02069), [2](https://arxiv.org/abs/2306.09237).

 ### Model Architecture and Objective